 Although Grammarly is not a recent or obscure Chrome extension, it is still helpful.
 Anyone who has ever written anything understands how terrifying unintentional typos or spelling errors can be.
 These will be located by Grammarly, who will then correct them.

-Although there are already spell-checking systems in place, it never hurts to have a more thorough one.
+Although there are already spell-checking systems, having a more thorough one never hurts.

 Also Read: How To Create Google Chrome Shortcut